 When thinking of Sicily picture idyllic villages, beautiful countryside and above all very very tasty food.
 Though the island has got that Italian romantic vibe, there’s a little roughness about it.
 It has got something mysterious.
 Not sure if it’s the ancient history, the spirit of Mount Etna or the presence of the Mafiosi.
 But Sicily is hot!
 Even when the sun isn’t shining.

-Just as that particular week a few years ago.
+Just like that particular week a few years ago.
 Upon arrival at the airport of Catania we already caught the rumors about the weather forecasts.
-It had been nice for weeks but the following days weren’t very promissing.
+It had been nice and sunny for weeks but the following days weren’t very promissing.
 Oh well, change of plans.
 Instead of lying by the pool in our bikini all day, we’re gonna have to go out and about.
-A rental was already included in our trip, so that was covered.
 We hadn’t left the airport yet and the traffic stress had already started.
 After driving around in circles we eventually decided to draw out the navi.
 Finally we were on the right track towards our hotel when all of a sudden we saw a glowing light in the distance.
 That wouldn’t be Mount Etna, would it?
 No, it couldn’t be, could it?
-But nothing turned out to be less true.
+Oh yes it could!
 While driving on the highway we saw lava sliding down the mountain.
 For a few minutes there the stress had returned.
 The only lava I had ever seen was in the movie ‘Volcano’.
 No one but us really seemed to worry about this phenomenon.
 Once we arrived at our hotel, somewhere in a remote village, we were reassured: ‘this happens very often’.
 Often or not, it was something I had certainly never seen before.
 The next morning streets were covered in ashes and locals were sweeping their front yard like it was just another ordinary day.
 Sicily had totally blew us away.

 The city of Catania is an ideal base from which to explore the East coast of the island.
 Of course, there is plenty to do and see in the city itself.
 Same goes for touristy Taormina, where you’ll find the famous Teatro Greco (see head picture).
 But Sicily’s East side has more to offer.
 This is my top 3 things to do: